Mapping Commercial Lease Clauses to Standardized JSON Schemas

 """

-Routes payloads to appropriate schema validators based on clause_type.
+Routes payloads to the schema validator matching their clause_type.

 """